⚙️ Upgrade your office chair’s backbone—because comfort is the new power move!

 The chairpartsonline S2979-HD is a heavy-duty replacement tilt control mechanism designed for office chairs with a 6" x 10.2" mounting hole pattern.
-Rated to support up to 500 lbs, it features a single lever for gas lift height adjustment, a push-pull tilt lock, and a twist hand wheel to fine-tune tilt tension.
-Engineered with thicker metal than OEM parts, it offers enhanced durability and smooth swivel functionality, making it the perfect upgrade for restoring or repairing executive and task chairs.
+Crafted from durable alloy steel, it supports up to 500 lbs and features a single-lever gas cylinder height activation, adjustable tilt tension, and a smooth swivel function.
+Engineered to outperform OEM parts, it’s the perfect upgrade for professionals seeking reliable, long-lasting chair performance.

 | ASIN | B072YFNQSR |